jaalbin24/wikijs-mcp-server/README.md

 # WikiJS MCP Server

-A Model Context Protocol (MCP) server for integrating with Wiki.js instances, enabling Claude to read and update documentation.
+A Model Context Protocol (MCP) server for integrating with Wiki.js instances, enabling Claude Code to read and update documentation.

 ## Features